 Why lab testing for compliance is critical for your products

 Most countries will have certain standards that they expect products to reach before they may be imported and sold in that market.
-The key concern is usually consumer safety, as we have seen numerous instances when defective products have placed consumers at risk which could, potentially, have been avoided had the products been tested more stringently in the laboratory (or even tested at all!).
+The key concern is usually consumer/user safety, as we have seen numerous instances when defective products have placed people or property at risk which could, potentially, have been avoided had the products been tested more stringently.

 Is lab testing mandatory?

-While it may be possible to import products without testing, importers are liable for consumer injury and could face huge financial penalties and jail time if the products fail to reach the required standards.
-Skipping this testing is extremely unadvisable.
+While it may be possible to import products without testing, importers are liable for consumer/user injury or destruction of property (think of a fire in a building, or a car accident) and could face huge financial penalties and jail time if the products fail to reach the required standards.
+Skipping this testing is often illegal and is extremely unadvisable.

 What certifications should I be aiming for?